Bang (Rita Ora and Imanbek EP): Background and composition

 On 4 February 2021, Ora and Imanbek announced the forthcoming release of their collaborative extended play entitled Bang.
 The artists confirmed its release date and track listing through an image uploaded on their social media that showcased the involved collaborators.
 The record was created remotely using the American software Zoom amidst the pandemic of COVID-19, with the aim of establishing creative connections with artists from around the world.
 Despite jointly writing all four songs, it took Ora and Imanbek eight months to complete the creation process of the record.
 Ora stated that "it's amazing how much technology allowed our connection to shine through [...] and this EP is proof that creative process has the power to transcend any obstacle that separates us".
 Imanbek further elaborated on the process that "[It] brought us together not only creatively but personally and that was a great experience".
 Atlantic, Warner and What a DJ ultimately released the record for digital download and streaming in various countries on the scheduled date of 12 February 2021.
 Additionally, an acoustic version of it was simultaneously introduced on the same date.

-With a running time of 11 minutes and 24 seconds, Bang discovers various genres of club, dance, house and pop with the incorporation of sounds from the 1980s and 1990s.
+With a running time of 11 minutes and 24 seconds, Bang explores various genres of club, dance, house and pop with the incorporation of sounds from the 1980s and 1990s.
 For the record, Ora and Imanbek collaborated with several composers, including Alexander Eskeerdo Izquierdo, Gia Koka, Mike Hawkins, Sam Martin, Toby Green and William Spencer Bastian.
 It opens with "Big" featuring American rapper Gunna, which was created by Ora and Imanbek in partnership with British singer Ed Sheeran and French disc jockey David Guetta.
 Classified as a dance, electronic dance music (EDM), electropop, hip hop and house song, it commemorates the moment of having a good time.
 The record progresses with the second song "Bang Bang", which samples German producer Harold Faltermeyer's single "Axel F" (1985).
 Designated as an EDM song with a club energy and house notes, the song explores a dangerous and seductive love, that brings trouble.
 A song featuring English and Spanish lyrics, "Mood" is the third song on the record and features Argentine rapper Khea.
 The song combines elements of dance and hip hop with a rhythmic and upbeat funky instrumental.
 The record ends with the fourth song "The One", which comprises house, pop and trap music accompanied with dance basslines and dark influences.